Master’s Degree Options

 When considering elective courses beyond the Macro core requirements students are not limited to just the College of Engineering.
 Students can elect courses in the Center for Entrepreneurship, Ross School of Business, and other applicable areas in science and medicine.

-Students are expected to complete a minimum of 30 credit hours of course work, which may include 4-6 hours of research credits.
-Other course requirements include…
+Students are required to complete a minimum of 30 credit hours of coursework, which may include 4-6 hours of research credits.
+Other course requirements include:

 - A minimum of 9 credit hours of coursework in Macromolecular Science & Engineering